Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

 To satisfy the condition $r(R_{\mathrm{min}}=R_{0})\geq 17/13$, the mass scale is constrained to be

 where $R_0$ is the critical Ricci scalar corresponding to $V/\tilde{\rho}_\mathrm{m}=2/9$.
-As shown in Fig.~\ref{fig: r_rho_Rn}, the EDE term decays quickly when $R < R_0$ and tracks the matter evolution when $R > R_{0}$.
+As shown in Fig.~\ref{fig: r_rho_Rn}, the EDE decays quickly when $R < R_0$ and tracks the matter evolution when $R > R_{0}$.
 However, the condition~\eqref{eq: M2R0 power-law} constrains the mass scale to be small.
-As shown in Fig.~\ref{fig: m0_R0_n}, it is a monotonically increasing function and approaches one as $n$ goes to infinity.
-It means $m_{0}^2\leq R_0$ for all $n\geq 17/13$.
-If we fix $m_{0}$ by translating the experimental upper bound on the interaction range of the fifth force into the lower bound of the scalaron mass, $m_{0}\gtrsim 3\times10^{-3}$~eV~\cite{Lee:2020zjt}, then $R_0$ should satisfy the condition~\eqref{eq: M2R0 power-law}, and the required value is too large to be relevant to the precombination phenomenon.
+As shown in Fig.~\ref{fig: m0_R0_n}, it is a monotonically increasing function and approaches one as $n$ goes to infinity, suggesting that $m_{0}^2\leq R_0$ for all $n\geq 17/13$.

-On the other hand, to relieve the Hubble tension, we require $R_{0}$ to be in the same order of Ricci scalar at MRE, i.e., $R_{0}\approx R_\mathrm{eq}$, then $m_{0}\leq\sqrt{R_\mathrm{eq}}$ according to the condition~\eqref{eq: M2R0 power-law}.
+If we fix $m_{0}$ by translating the experimental upper bound on the interaction range of the fifth force into the lower bound of the scalaron mass, $m_{0}\gtrsim 3\times10^{-3}$~eV~\cite{Lee:2020zjt}, $R_0$ should satisfy the condition~\eqref{eq: M2R0 power-law}, and the required value is too large to be relevant to the precombination phenomenon.
+On the other hand, to relieve the Hubble tension, we require $R_{0}$ to be in the same order of Ricci scalar at MRE, i.e., $R_{0}\approx R_\mathrm{eq}$.
+Then, $m_{0}\leq\sqrt{R_\mathrm{eq}}$ according to the condition~\eqref{eq: M2R0 power-law}.
 One observes that the first derivative of the $F(R)$ function,